yasamanjs/yasamanjs/README.md

 - Built interactive **agents** using **LangGraph**, modeled like a smart cafe chatbot with tool-calling and user flow control.
 - Explored few-shot prompting, structured output, **retrieval-augmented generation (RAG)**, search grounding, JSON mode, and **function calling** using the Gemini 1.5 API.
 - **Fine-tuned** Gemini models using labeled data to perform custom classification tasks with significantly improved token efficiency and performance.
-- Each notebook follows a clear instructional format to demonstrate GenAI principles in action and build reusable patterns for real-world applications.

 ---